Spain Visas for Expats (2026): Visa Options, Requirements & Application Guide

 If you want a broad long-stay pathway (case-based)

-4. Health Insurance Rules for Spain Visas (Non-EU Applicants)
+8. Health Insurance Requirements for Spain Visas

 For most non-EU long-stay visas, consulates apply strict health insurance standards.
 A compliant policy typically must be:

-You can read the health insurance rules in one place here: Spain Visa Health Insurance Requirements.
+You can read the health insurance rules in one place here:

-And for the practical “what to buy / what gets rejected” explanation: Health Insurance in Spain for Expats (Guide).
+And for the practical “what to buy / what gets rejected” explanation:

 For older applicants, especially those aged 70–75+, standard policies may not be accepted.
 In these cases, consulates often require specialised Senior Health Insurance that still meets full visa compliance.

-5. Spain Visa Types (Deep Dive + Direct (Quick Decision Links)
+9. Spain Visa Types (Deep Dive + Direct (Quick Decision Links)

 Digital Nomad Visa Spain